oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-In some cases this is not needed (e.g. for pages that we do not expect to support mobile phone or when working on a backend feature).
+In some cases this is not needed (e.g. for pages that we do not expect to support mobile phones, or for backend-only features).

 Feel free to use the Developer Tools emulator for this.

-Reference:
+References:
  - Chrome: https://developer.chrome.com/docs/devtools/device-mode/
  - Firefox: https://firefox-source-docs.mozilla.org/devtools-user/index.html#responsive-design-mode
 -->